Taizeez007/precourse/README.md

  This is a file to track alx changes

- *make changes to repo
+ make changes to repo

- *add more files or project to repo
+ add more files or project to repo and share

- *relax and have some coffee
+ relax and have some coffee